 Posted by BookerTalk

 She’s been a quantity surveyor and a taxi driver.
-Alison is now a writer, translator and member of the highly esteemed Gorsedd of the Bards.
+She’s now a writer, translator and member of the highly esteemed Gorsedd of the Bards.

 Her second novel ‘Riverflow ‘ confronts the controversial issue of fracking and its impact on a rural community.

-Q. How would you describe your new novel Riverflow in one sentence.?
+Q. Describe your new novel Riverflow in one sentence.

 It’s a novel of family secrets, community tensions and environmental protest against a background of fracking and floods on the river Severn.